tomlooman/tomlooman.github.io/_posts/2023-02-14-unreal-engine-cpp-guide.md

 }
 ```

-Ensure is great for non-fatal errors and is only triggered once per session.
-You can use `ensureAlways` to allow the assert to trigger multiple times per session.
+`ensure()` assert is great for non-fatal errors and is only triggered once per session.
+You can use `ensureAlways()` to allow the assert to trigger multiple times per session.
 But make sure the assert isn't in a high-frequency code path for your own sake or you'll be flooded with error reports.

 It's good to know that Asserts are compiled out of shipping builds by default and so it won't negatively affect runtime performance for your end-user.